zsparal/api-documentation/source/reference/v2/orders-api/update-order.rst

      - The shipping address for the order.
 See :ref:`order-address-details` for the exact fields needed.

+   * - ``orderNumber``

+       .. type:: string
+          :required: false

+     - The order number.
+For example, ``16738``.

+       We recommend that each order should have a unique order number.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </guides/authentication>` or are creating an